General Institute Requirements

 Physical education and wellness courses are offered in two six-week quarters during the fall term and during the spring term.
 A fifth "quarter" is offered during the January Independent Activities Period.
 There is also a summer session.
 Two points are awarded for each course per quarter.

-Physical education and wellness courses offered last year included Group Exercise (Kickboxing, Pilates, Step, Yoga, Zumba), Aikido, Archery, Backpacking, Badminton, Boot Camp for Athletes, Broomball, Climbing, Dance (Ballroom, Hip Hop, Salsa, Swing, Square), Fencing, Figure Skating, Fitness/First Aid/CPR, Fitness/Nutrition, Fitness/Stress Management, Fitness/Resiliency, Fitness/Meditation, Fitness/Relationship Health, Fitness/Sport Nutrition, Fitness/Healthy Finance, Fitness/Emotional Intelligence, Golf, Ice Hockey, Karate, Kayaking, Pickleball, Air pistol, Pistol, Rifle, Tchoukball, Tsegball, Running/Jogging, Sailing, SCUBA, Self Defense, Sport Taekwondo, Skating, Skiing/Snowboarding, Soccer, Swimming, Tennis, Volleyball, and Weight Training.
+Physical education and wellness courses offered last year included Group Exercise (Cardio Dance, Functional Fitness, HIIT, Spinning, Pilates, Step, Yoga, Zumba), Aikido, Archery, Backpacking, Badminton, Boot Camp, Broomball, Climbing, Dance (Ballroom, Hip Hop, Modern, Salsa, Swing, Square, Jazz Funk), Fencing, Figure Skating, Fitness/First Aid/CPR, Fitness/Nutrition, Fitness/Stress Management, Fitness/Resiliency, Fitness/Meditation, Fitness/Relationship Health, Fitness/Sport Nutrition, Fitness/Healthy Finance, Fitness/Emotional Awareness and Connection, Golf, Ice Hockey, Judo, Karate, Kayaking, Parkour, Pickleball, Air Pistol, Pistol, Air Rifle, Rifle, Tchoukball, Tsegball, Running/Jogging, Sailing, SCUBA, Self Defense, Sport Taekwondo, Skating, Skiing/Snowboarding, Soccer, Spec Tennis, Swimming, Tennis, Volleyball, and Weight Training.
 Three remote asynchronous wellness courses are also available.